carloscabo/socialize/README.md

 <img src="https://raw.githubusercontent.com/carloscabo/socialize/master/snapshot.png">

+<mark>Please, take a look to the `demo.html` included in this repo before integrating socialize in your project, its the best way to see how must be configured.</mark>

 # usage
 1. Copy the socialize fonts in to your project.
 2. Edit the path to them in `socialize.scss`